Keyser

 Funds from a build-out allowance are generally applied to costs such as:

-• Construction of walls, offices, or conference rooms
+• Walls, offices, conference rooms

 • Flooring, ceilings, and lighting upgrades